GoingOffRoading/Boilest-Scaling-Video-Encoder/manager/readme.md

 - [x] Maybe change directory active boolean to something more intuitive
 - [x] Update workers metric to include pulled
 - [x] Change encoding time to days.
 Or maybe make it dynamic Minutes > Hours > Days
+- [ ] Debate installing libfdk_aac and using it instead of aac